Your exclusive cloud operations partner for Distribution & Collection Planning as-a-Service

 The data-generating process forms the basis for precise and efficient delivery and collection planning.
 It is based on the evaluation of historical data and the use of state-of-the-art statistical methods (artificial intelligence) to ensure optimal resource planning and utilization.

-A precise data basis must be created in order to be able to optimize delivery and collection planning in the first place.
-Historical weight data of the empties or alternatively historical sensor data form the basis.
+A precise data foundation must be created to optimize delivery and collection planning.
+Historical weight data from emptying or, alternatively, historical sensor data forms the basis.

-The daily resource and capacity requirements for each collection point are accurately determined by analyzing historical data to enable efficient and demand-based planning.
-Filling level forecasts are created using an AI approach based on historical weighing data (or historical sensor data): So-called "ranges" (optimum emptying times) are calculated for each collection point.
+The daily requirement for resources and capacities for each collection point is precisely determined by analyzing historical data to enable efficient and needs-based planning.
+Fill level forecasts are created using an AI approach based on historical weighing data (or historical sensor data): So-called "ranges" (optimal emptying times) are calculated for each collection point.

 Cloud-based delivery and collection planning as-a-service with s-peers AG